MrJamieRyan/mrjamieryan.github.io/uses.md

 I use a magic mouse as my mouse.
 I really like the smoothness of the scrolling and that I don't need to lose all the gestures.

-I have a pocket book on my desk that I write in.
-You can ready why here

 I also have various POP! figures around my desk.

 # Software